kawika-connell/fruiter/README.md

 ]
 ```

-You can have multiple optional paramters in succession:
+You can have multiple optional parameters in succession:
 ```
 pattern = '/project/{?projectId}/{?taskId}'
 query   = '/project'